grokify/go-nist-sp-800-53/docsrc/rev5/low_baseline/sa.md

 mechanisms supporting and/or implementing acquisitions and the inclusion of security and privacy requirements in contracts

+### sa-4.10: Use of Approved PIV Products

+Employ only information technology products on the FIPS 201-approved products list for Personal Identity Verification (PIV) capability implemented within organizational systems.

+Products on the FIPS 201-approved products list meet NIST requirements for Personal Identity Verification (PIV) of Federal Employees and Contractors.
+PIV cards are used for multi-factor authentication in systems and organizations.

+only information technology products on the FIPS 201-approved products list for the Personal Identity Verification (PIV) capability implemented within organizational systems are employed.

+Supply chain risk management plan

+system and services acquisition policy

+procedures addressing the integration of security requirements, descriptions, and criteria into the acquisition process

+solicitation documentation

+acquisition documentation

+acquisition contracts for the system, system component, or system service

+service level agreements

+FIPS 201 approved products list

+system security plan

+other relevant documents or records

+Organizational personnel with acquisition/contracting responsibilities

+organizational personnel with the responsibility for determining system security requirements

+organizational personnel with the responsibility for ensuring that only FIPS 201- approved products are implemented

+organizational personnel with information security responsibilities

+Organizational processes for selecting and employing FIPS 201-approved products

 ### sa-5: System Documentation

 Obtain or develop administrator documentation for the system, system component, or system service that describes: